beaulebens/WROPE/README.md

 =======
 Currently it's hacked together to work on my laptop, so the root of this repo needs to be web-accessible via `/dev/WROPE/` (I know, weird).

+Once you clone the repo, you'll want to do

+`npm install`

-Once you clone the repo, you'll need to make sure you get the submodule (`wp-api`), so execute:
+to get dependencies (jQuery etc), and then you'll need to make sure you get the `wp-api` submodule, so execute:

 `git submodule update --init --recursive`